-Oh so fluffy, sticky and sweet, these orange-scented cinnamon buns have been jazzed up to make a pretty Christmas bread wreath.
+Sticky orange and cinnamon buns have been jazzed up to make this pretty Christmas bread wreath.

 I wanted to make something these holidays that was festive and fun but also simple as the holidays are busy enough as it is!
 A sticky cinnamon bun, infused with fresh orange was the perfect recipe.
 It’s turned into a rustic wreath using scissors!
 No intricate folding or weaving needed.

 These can, of course, be made into regular cinnamon bun shapes, or if you like, twist and weave away!

 I am a ‘rustic’ decorator myself, that’s code for a little messy and not a perfectionist in the slightest.
 Using a simple cut to make a wreath is right up my alley!